 - Nuts and Seeds: peanuts, almonds, walnuts, pumpkin seeds, chia seeds, sesame seeds

-One serving of Nutrastat (3 tablespoons) contains 18% of your recommended daily intake of fiber.
+One serving of Nutrastat (3 tablespoons) contains 18% of your recommended daily intake of fibre.
 It is made completely from barley and is extracted without the use of any chemicals, enzymes, or solvents.
 We wanted to keep it 100% natural so it can best help support your digestive system, better maintain blood sugar levels, and naturally maintain healthy cholesterol levels.